-UC0: Use case identifier and title

-Figure 1: Use case diagram [Possible temporary note here for project group; shall be removed from final version.]
-Scenario a First scenario for doing the use case.Scenario b Second scenario for doing the use case. ...
+UC0: Use case identifier and title [Possible temporary note here for project group; shall be removed from final version...
+Or maybe not.]
+Scenario a First scenario for doing the use case.
+Scenario b Second scenario for doing the use case. ...
 Precondition Preconditions for use case.
 Postcondition Postconditions for use case.
 Error condition Error handling, mainly if anything special needs to be done.
 Goal-derived use case(s) in which this use case occurs (if any); see section 5.1.